 (Approved July 2013)

-In addition, the AMA maintains an open-source repository for marketing terminology, metrics, and an systems.
+In addition, the AMA maintains an open-source repository for marketing terminology, metrics, and systems– the marketing rules of the game.

-Unfortunately, the post author spent years coming up with his own defining principles of marketing that weren’t even as comprehensive and actionable as the AMA definition he denied existed.
+Unfortunately, the post author wasted years coming up with his own defining principles of marketing that weren’t even as comprehensive and actionable as the AMA definition he denied existed.
+His assumption that marketing has no rules is based more on his ignorance than the actual lack of rules that direct marketing actions.

 This definition clearly positions marketing as much more than simply advertising and sales, which novices and outsiders think comprise marketing.
 If you want to learn more about how the definition of marketing impacts marketing practice, take a look at my post on the topic or my Slideshare.